How do you stay sane in times that are a bit nuts?

 AND OH JOY, HOMEWORK

-If you are like most people, you probably had plenty of stress before Covid-19 arrived.
-The addition of Corona virus turns a green or yellow state of affairs into the red zone.
-It can cause you to feel distracted, overwhelmed, hopeless, mad – you name it.
+Stress can cause you to feel distracted, overwhelmed, hopeless, mad – you name it.
+No fun!
 It can be hard to handle yourself and your moods.
 You can lose productivity and perspective.

 For now, here is a little homework to begin the practices that will help grow your mastery of stress, and increase your peace of mind and sense of perspective.